Ever noticed a change in your SEO rankings for better or for worse, even though you didn’t make any major changes? This may be Google at work.

 In on-page SEO, the major types of meta tags that you should pay attention to are:

-1).
 Title tags: Title tags define the title of your web page or document.
 They’re mostly used to display preview snippets of your web pages.
-When you’re writing your title tag, it should be short, clear and descriptive but don’t duplicate content from the page content.
+When you’re writing your title tag, it should be short, clear, and descriptive but don’t duplicate content from the page content.

 The ideal length is 50 – 60 characters.
-If your title tag exceed 60 characters, Google wil only show the first 60.
-Your entry in the results will look something like this:
+If your title tag exceeds 60 characters, Google will only show the first 60.

 This is how a meta description usually appears in the organic search listings: